-Reckless driving and related charges such as negligent driving, aggressive driving, fleeing and eluding police and driving under the influence of alcohol or drugs are treated as serious offenses in Maryland, and result in a misdemeanor along with fines or even jail time in case of conviction.
+Reckless driving and related charges such as negligent driving, aggressive driving, fleeing and eluding police and driving under the influence of alcohol or drugs are treated as serious offenses in Maryland and result in a misdemeanor along with fines or even jail time in case of conviction.
 In order to protect your reputation, freedom and driving privileges, your best course of action is to hire an experienced Maryland reckless driving lawyer.
-Such an attorney will use every available resource to build a strong case and improve your chances of receiving a favorable outcome in your upcoming trial.
+Such a skilled Maryland attorney will use every available resource to build a strong case and improve your chances of receiving a favorable outcome in your upcoming trial.

 Reckless, negligent or impaired driving can result in fines and loss of license.
-Call (301) 761-4842 to speak with an attorney for a free consultation regarding your charges.
+Call to speak with an attorney for a free consultation regarding your charges.
+En Español.

 Reckless or Impaired Driving